ploomber/soopervisor/doc/kubernetes.rst

 for a lot of people who can benefit from it.

 Soopervisor can export `Ploomber <https://github.com/ploomber/ploomber>`_ projects to Argo's YAML spec format.
-This way users can test their workflows locally and scale to a cluster when they need to and organize workflows in terms of functions, scripts and notebooks, not in terms of clusters nor containers.
+This way users can develop and their workflows locally and think in terms of functions, scripts and notebooks, not in terms of clusters nor containers.
+When they're ready, they can scale the workload in a cluster.

-A Ploomber workflow can be specified via a YAML spec (there is also a Python API for advanced use cases), which only requires users to tell what to run (function/script/notebook) and where to save the output:
+A Ploomber workflow can be specified via a YAML spec (although there is also a Python API for advanced use cases), which only requires users to tell what to run (function/script/notebook) and where to save the output: